Institution: University of Utah, Department of Atmospheric Sciences

 Institution: Iowa State University

 Course Description: Mteor 432, instrumentation and measurements, teaches the principles of meteorological sensing and data analysis.
 Topics covered include: thermometry, barometry, hygrometry, anemometry, precipitation measurements, radiometry, radar, remote sensing, visibility, and cloud height measurements.
 Calibration, measurement uncertainties, and digital signal processing are heavily emphasized.
 Labs focus on data loggers, logger programming, and modern weather stations.
-Undergraduate components exist in other courses where students are highly encouraged to use existing instrumentaiton to take their own data to answer simple research questions.
+Undergraduate components exist in other courses where students are highly encouraged to use existing instrumentation to take their own data to answer simple research questions.

-The goals of the course are to expose students to static and dynamic erros associated with measurements while giving them hands-on experience properly setting up their own stations.
+The goals of the course are to expose students to static and dynamic errors associated with measurements while giving them hands-on experience properly setting up their own stations.
 Focus is on calibration, minimizing exposure errors, writing programs using CRBasic, taking and collecting data, and understanding the associated errors.
 Instrumentation and measurement lectures provide the theoretical background while the lab portion of the course provides students with the complementary hands-on programming and station setup.
 This class also helps students view instrumentation and measurements as a possible career path and provides them with the introductory knowledge to seek out possible careers in the field.

 It is expected that 50 students per year will benefit from the instruments provided by the IMAGINE Grant.